swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

   $0.firstName == nsMutableName
 }

-// Error: someLocalInt is immutable because it was captured
+// Error: someLocalInt cannot be captured by reference in a
-// by-value in a @concurrent closure! var someLocalInt = 1 list = await contactList.filteredElements {
+// @concurrent closure!
+var someLocalInt = 1
+list = await contactList.filteredElements {
   someLocalInt += 1